colinhacks/zod/docs/README.md

 Some other great aspects:

 - Zero dependencies
-- Works in Node.js and browsers (including IE 11)
+- Works in Node.js and all modern browsers
 - Tiny: 8kb minified + zipped
 - Immutable: methods (i.e. `.optional()`) return a new instance
 - Concise, chainable interface